 By default, XO-server listens on all addresses (0.0.0.0) and runs on port 80.
 If you need to, you can change this in the

 host: '0.0.0.0' port: 80

-XO-server can also run in HTTPS (both HTTP and HTTPS can cohabit) - just modify what's needed in the
+XO-server can also run in HTTPS (you can run HTTP and HTTPS at the same time) - just modify what's needed in the

-# Basic HTTPS section, this time with certificates/keys you want and their path:
+# Basic HTTPS section, this time with the certificates/keys you need and their path:

 host: '0.0.0.0' port: 443 certificate: './certificate.pem' key: './key.pem'